 3. Be very clear about what each team member will be accountable for.

 Every individual member of your team needs to be given responsibility for a part of the goal.
+They should have a clear action plan.

 Whether that is asking the intern to monitor progress on milestones or your lead designer being responsible for making sure the artwork for the product design is completed on time.
 Each individual member of your team must be accountable for something to ensure buy-in by all.